 1) Behind the Scenes

 No matter what business you’re in, your work environment is unique.
 Whether you manufacture parts or consult on financial plans, the characters and work processes in your company are unlike any of your competitors – let alone companies in other industries.
-So why not give your audience an insight in just how your company “works” behind the scenes?
-From interviewing employees to virtual tours through your offices or workspace, these types of blog posts increase transparency of your company, increasing trust among potential customers.
+So why not give your audience an insight into just how your company “works” behind the scenes?
+From interviewing employees to virtual tours through your offices or workspace, these types of blog posts increase the transparency of your company, increasing trust among potential customers.

 2) Answering Questions